 After doing a lot of homework, I bit the bullet and bought two houses for $41,000 each which already had tenants paying $720 per month.
 It’s a staggering rent for that home price.
 That’s about 20% of the house’s price coming in as rent every year so I thought even if things went wrong, I would still win.

-Low-income housing Definitition: This is also what I will call low-income housing.
-Houses renting for <$800/month, under $50,000 purchase price, targeted at low-income earners who are typically assisted by section 8 welfare.
+Low-income housing Definition: I define low income housing as houses renting for <$800/month, under $50,000 purchase price, targeted at low-income earners who are typically assisted by section 8 welfare.

 The most important part is the low rent per month.